hphelion/documentation/moonshot/install.customize-networks.md

   * In the VLAN Tab, VLAN Enabled = False.
   * VLANID= 172

-4. In the <b>Router</b> Tab, in the <b>Router</b> box, if you updated the Subnet on the Network tab, the router needs to be modified here accordingly.
+4. In the <b>Router</b> Tab, in the <b>Router</b> box, if you updated the Subnet and/or Netmask on the Network tab, the router needs to be modified here accordingly.
 The Router Preference default is sufficient.

 5. Click <b>Update Network</b> to save your changes.